-mid-13c., "rich cloth" (often, but not necessarily, bright red), from a shortened form of Old French escarlate "scarlet (color), top-quality fabric" (12c., Modern French écarlate), which, with Medieval Latin scarlatum "scarlet, cloth of scarlet," Italian scarlatto, Spanish escarlate often is said to be from a Middle Eastern source, but perhaps is rather from a Germanic source akin to Old High German scarlachen, scharlachen (c.
+mid-13c. (late 12c. as a surname), "rich cloth" (often, but not necessarily, bright red), from a shortened form of Old French escarlate "scarlet (color), top-quality fabric" (12c., Modern French écarlate), which, with Medieval Latin scarlatum "scarlet, cloth of scarlet," Italian scarlatto, Spanish escarlate often is said to be from a Middle Eastern source, but perhaps is rather from a Germanic source akin to Old High German scarlachen, scharlachen (c.
 1200), from scar "sheared" + lachen "cloth."

 Scarlet fever is from 1670s, so called for its characteristic rash.
-Scarlet oak, a New World tree, attested from 1590s.
-Scarlet letter traces to Hawthorne's story (1850).
+It also was an old slang term for the condition of women irresistibly glamoured by men in uniform.
+Scarlet oak, a New World tree, is so called from 1590s.
+Scarlet letter in figurative use traces to Hawthorne's story (1850), a red cloth "A" which convicted adulterers were condemned to wear.
 German Scharlach, Dutch scharlaken show influence of words cognate with English lake (n.2).